 What is Edge Secure Network?

 Edge Secure Network is a browser-level privacy feature that routes Edge traffic through a trusted network to mask your IP and encrypt browser traffic.
 It’s designed for privacy while browsing in Edge, not for every app on the device.
-What is k edge in VPNs and edge computing: a comprehensive guide to k-edge VPN concepts, security, and performance
+Download edge vpn for pc 2026

 Is Edge Secure Network the same as a VPN?